matthewmueller/roo/Readme.md

   Jump-start your front-end server.
 Bundles and configures the boilerplate of a Koa app.
 Originally inspired by [tj/serve](https://github.com/tj/serve).

+## Features

+  * Flexible: Javascript & CLI API
+  * Deployable: Ready to be deployed to Dokku or Heroku
+  * Composable: Mount Koa servers within or mount within other Koa servers.
+  * Higher-level: Templating, Routing & Duo baked-in

 ## Example

 **API:**